ejucovy/sven_OLD/README.txt

         earlier_version = client.read('path/to/another/file', rev=last_rev_int)

     changelog = client.log('path/to/another/file', rev=last_rev_int)

-    os.chdir(current_directory)  # SvnAccess.__init__ changes the cwd to that of
-                                 # the checkout directory, so watch out.
-				 # This is a bug that will be fixed sooner or later.

 Each `.write` writes the content to the path on the local filesystem's checkout and then commits it to the repository.
 The workflow of one-write-per-commit is